react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 #### `gestureResponseDistance`

-Object to override the distance of touch start from the edge of the screen to recognize gestures.
-The object can contain the following properties:
+Number to override the distance of touch start from the edge of the screen to recognize gestures.

-- `horizontal` - _number_ - Distance for horizontal direction.
-Defaults to 50.
-- `vertical` - _number_ - Distance for vertical direction.
-Defaults to 135.
+It'll configure either the horizontal or vertical distance based on the [`gestureDirection`](#gesturedirection) value.

+The default values are:

+- `50` - when `gestureDirection` is `horizontal` or `horizontal-inverted`
+- `135` - when `gestureDirection` is `vertical` or `vertical-inverted`

 This is not supported on Web.